Skip to main content

 Frigate Congress

 After extensive repairs, Congress recommissioned in the fall of 1811 under the command of Captain J. Smith.
 In early 1812, war broke out again with England.
-Congress made several brief cruises along the U.S. east coast before she was assigned to the squadron patrolling the North Atlantic from June to August 1812.
-On her second patrol, in company with President, the frigates captured nine prizes and had multiple encounters with British ships before returning to the United States at the end of the year.
-On 30 April 1813, Congress set sail again cruising off the Cape Verde Islands and the Brazilian coast, where she captured four small enemy ships.
-She returned to Portsmouth for repairs on 14 December, and remained there until the War of 1812 concluded.
+Congress made several brief cruises along the U.S. East Coast before it was assigned to the squadron patrolling the North Atlantic from June to August 1812.
+On its second patrol, in company with President, the frigates captured nine prizes and had multiple encounters with British ships before returning to the United States at the end of the year.
+On 30 April 1813, Congress set sail again cruising off the Cape Verde Islands and the Brazilian coast, where it captured four small enemy ships.
+Congress returned to Portsmouth for repairs on 14 December, and remained there until the War of 1812 concluded.

 While on a year-long cruise in the Pacific, Congress became the first U.S. Navy ship to visit China at Guanhzhou (Canton) in May 1820.
 From October 1822 to April 1823, under the command of Captain James Biddle, Congress operated in the West Indies and the Gulf of Mexico against pirate activity.
-In 1824, Congress was placed in ordinary at Norfolk, Virginia, until December, then she was towed to Washington, D.C., for repairs.
-In November 1829, she made way to Norfolk where she served for several years as a receiving ship.
-In 1834, a survey was performed on Congress that found her unfit for repairs.
+In 1824, Congress was placed in ordinary at Norfolk, Virginia, until December, then it was towed to Washington, DC, for repairs.
+In November 1829, it made way to Norfolk where it served for several years as a receiving ship.
+In 1834, a survey was performed on Congress that found it unfit for repairs.
 The gallant, old frigate was subsequently broken up at the Norfolk Navy Yard.

 Suggested Reading